 Investors should note that an investor will only be able to fully exercise his, her or its investor rights directly against the Fund, notably the right to participate in general shareholders' meetings, if the investor is registered in his, her or its own name in the shareholders' register of the Fund.
-In cases where an investor invests in the Fund through an intermediary investing in the Fund in its own name but on behalf of the investor, it may not always be possible for the investor to exercise certain shareholder rights directly against the Fund, such as the right to be indemnified in case of Net Asset Value calculation errors and/or non-compliance with investment rules and/or other errors at the level of the Fund.7 Investors are advised to obtain their own independent legal advice regarding their ability to exercise shareholder rights against the Fund.
+In cases where an investor invests in the Fund through an intermediary investing into the Fund in its own name but on behalf of the investor, (i) it may not always be possible for the investor to exercise certain shareholder rights directly against the Fund and (ii) the investors' right to be compensated in case of Net Asset Value calculation errors and/or other errors at the level of the Fund may be affected in accordance with CSSF Circular 24/856.
+Investors are advised to take advice on their rights.
+Investors who subscribed for Shares in the Fund through an intermediary should consult with such intermediary regarding their right to indemnification in the event of a NAV calculation error, a breach of investment restriction or another type of error covered under CSSF Circular 24/856.